nataliabu/linear_data_structures/README.md

 one link connecting it to the next node (and optionally one link connecting it to the previous node).

-[node.py](https://github.com/nataliabu/linear_data_structures/blob/main/node.py) is my implementation of nodes using python
+[node.py](https://github.com/nataliabu/linear_data_structures/blob/main/node.py) is my implementation of nodes using python.

 ## Linked Lists